nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 All four methods can either return the changed node or not return at all (i.e. `null`) in which case the current node is not changed.

-The `enterNode()` method can additionally return the value `NodeTraverser::DONT_TRAVERSE_CHILDREN`, which instructs the traverser to skip all children of the current node.
-To furthermore prevent subsequent visitors from visiting the current node, `NodeTraverser::DONT_TRAVERSE_CURRENT_AND_CHILDREN` can be used instead.
+The `enterNode()` method can additionally return the value `NodeVisitor::DONT_TRAVERSE_CHILDREN`, which instructs the traverser to skip all children of the current node.
+To furthermore prevent subsequent visitors from visiting the current node, `NodeVisitor::DONT_TRAVERSE_CURRENT_AND_CHILDREN` can be used instead.

+Both methods can additionally return the following values:

+ * `NodeVisitor::STOP_TRAVERSAL`, in which case no further nodes will be visited.
-Both methods can additionally return the value `NodeTraverser::REMOVE_NODE`, in which case the current node will be removed from the parent array.
-Furthermore, it is possible to return an array of nodes, which will be merged into the parent array at the offset of the current node.
+ * `NodeVisitor::REMOVE_NODE`, in which case the current node will be removed from the parent array.
+ * `NodeVisitor::REPLACE_WITH_NULL`, in which case the current node will be replaced with `null`.
+ * An array of nodes, which will be merged into the parent array at the offset of the current node.
    I.e. if in `array(A, B, C)` the node `B` should be replaced with `array(X, Y, Z)` the result will be `array(A, X, Y, Z, C)`.

 Instead of manually implementing the `NodeVisitor` interface you can also extend the `NodeVisitorAbstract` class, which will define empty default implementations for all the above methods.